ZenChris18/Music-Discord-Bot/README.md

 - Replace `your_discord_bot_token` with your actual Discord bot token in the `.env` setup section.
 - Ensure you have Python, necessary libraries (`discord.py`, `yt-dlp`), and FFmpeg installed before running the bot.
 - Customize commands (`dreamyplay`, `dreamypause`, etc.) to fit your bot's prefix or naming convention.
-- Add any additional sections or information specific to your bot's functionality or setup process.